jdidion/ngstream/README.md

 # Dependencies

 * Interacting with SRA requires [NGS](https://github.com/ncbi/ngs) and the python language bindings to be installed.
 Follow the instructions [here](https://github.com/ncbi/ngs/wiki/Building-and-Installing-from-Source).
+We recommend installing the SDK from [bioconda](https://bioconda.github.io/recipes/ncbi-ngs-sdk/README.html) and then installing the python library from GitHub.
 * pysam is required for converting between BAM/CRAM (e.g. downloaded with Htsget) and SAM/FASTQ.

 Note that the SRA toolkit by default caches downloaded data -- if you mysteriously run out of hard disk space, this is probably why.
 Instructions on how to configure/disable caching are [here](https://github.com/ncbi/sra-tools/wiki/Toolkit-Configuration).
 If you want to change the cache location, use the following command (it won't return 0, but it still works):